-Most of the snacks that we binge on are carbs, whether it is a chocolate, a candy, pastries, chips or fries!
+Most of the snacks that we binge on are carbs, whether it is chocolate, candy, pastries, chips, or fries!
 If we learn to avoid binging, we will be successful in cutting down on a lot of unwanted carbs.
 Try to eat your meals on time and most importantly, eat at regular intervals.
 A gap of more than 4 hours between your meals will make your hunger take a hike and you will jump to take all the unhealthy foods!

 Balance it Out:

 If you happen to go heavy on your meal either due to a social gathering or a festival or any such occasion where you don’t have much control over your food, then you must balance it out well to avoid sugar splurges in blood.
-There is nothing wrong in going light once in a while!
+There is nothing wrong with going light once in a while!
 A complete fruit diet for a meal or just milk and cereals are not bad options!

 Now that you have read the tips on adopting an Indian low carb diet, you must understand that cutting on the simple carbs is a good idea.
 But cutting down carbs completely from your meal plan is not really advisable.
 Here are 2 reasons why you should never completely omit carbs from your meal while following an Indian low carb diet.